emeryberger/CSrankings/README.md

 Because of GitHub size limits, to run this site, you will want to download the DBLP data by running ``make update-dblp`` (note that this will consume upwards of 19GiB of memory).
 To then rebuild the databases, just run ``make``.
+Make sure you run it on a local web server (like apache) as different browsers behave diffrently otherwise.

-You will also need to install libxml2-utils (or whatever package includes xmllint on your distro), npm, typescript, python-lxml, and basex at a minimum via a command line like:
+You will also need to install libxml2-utils (or whatever package includes xmllint on your distro), npm, typescript, closure-compiler, python-lxml, [pypy](http://doc.pypy.org/en/latest/install.html), and basex at a minimum via a command line like:

-``apt-get install libxml2-utils npm python-lxml basex; npm install -g typescript``
+``apt-get install libxml2-utils npm python-lxml basex; npm install -g typescript google-closure-compiler``

 ### Acknowledgements and other rankings